exercism/v3/reference/stories/method-overloading.rpg-game-master.md

 ## Story

 In this exercise you're playing a role-playing game named "Wizard and Warriors" with your best friends.
 You are the game master, the person tasked with making the game world come alive for the other players.
-A key aspect of this is describing the game to the players: what is a character's status, what does the town they're visiting looks like, etc.
+A key aspect of this is describing the game to the players: what is a character's status, what the town they're visiting looks like, etc.

 ## Tasks